 Investors should note that fees and expenses are charged to the capital of the Fund.
 This reduces the return on your investment by an amount equivalent to the Ongoing Charges Figure (OCF).
 The fund performance shown has been reduced by the current OCF of 0.96% per annum.
 Returns for share classes with different OCFs will vary accordingly.
 Performance returns do not reflect any initial charge; any such charge will also reduce the return.
 Fund launched 21.04.2011.

 PORTFOLIO

 Buys/Sells

-In March, there were no buys or sells of full positions, but the portfolio was actively rebalanced.
+In April, there were neither buys nor sells of full positions, but the portfolio was actively rebalanced.

 Sector Breakdown